 Subversion provides the ultimate flexibility in terms of how you arrange your data.
 Because it simply versions directories and files, and because it ascribes no particular meaning to any of those objects, you may arrange the data in your repository in any way that you choose.
 Unfortunately, this flexibility also means that it's easy to find yourself “lost without a roadmap” as you attempt to navigate different Subversion repositories which may carry completely different and unpredictable arrangements of the data within them.

-To counteract this confusion, we recommend that you follow
+To counteract this confusion, we recommend that

-of strategically named Subversion repository directories
+which a handful of strategically named Subversion repository

-projects have a recognizable “main line”,
+Most projects have a recognizable “main line”,

 or trunk, of development;